marizmelo/todo.c/README.md

  	clean      deletes all list of todos ***USE WITH MODERATION***
 	uninstall  remove TODO application
 	help       display a quick command reference for the system

+##Dependencies
+All tools used to build __todo__ can be found in most of the X (linux/unix) distribution, but just to let you know, I am using:

+        gcc        C programing language compiler
+	sed        powerful string pre-processor
+	awk        another powerful pre-processor